DMould123/Note-Building/README.md

 - ### 2024-09-01
 - Need to figure out how to add some basic styling to the football quiz to bring it to life more

+- ### 2024-09-07
+- tyling is coming along, trying to add a timer, but having issues with adding threading and getting it to work